epheo/shaddock/README.md

 Both are in [YAML](http://www.yaml.org/)

-Docker instances are (will be :) ) builds by templated dockerfiles You will find the Services Dockerfiles templates in 'dockerfiles/'

 In order to use Panama with a distant server or on **Mac OS** with boot2docker you can change the address in configuration.yaml

 REQUIEREMENTS